 As I have shown above, there is no objective scientific evidence for the existence of a physical reality.
 We each have self-evident proof of consciousness.
 Our dreams are evidence that our consciousness is capable of creating an illusion of physical reality.
 Rather than assume a physical reality for which we have no objective evidence exists, and believe that consciousness (for which we have proof) is emergent from physical reality, it is more logical and reasonable to assume that consciousness is primary, and that physical reality is an illusion of consciousness.
 It’s not that the physical universe exists only when some consciousness is there to perceive it — the moon springing into existence only when someone looks at it, so to say… it is that substance is purely a concept, and physical reality exists only in consciousness.

 » Science is Trapped : The core assumption of science is that physical reality exists, and yet it is more reasonable to believe physical reality is an illusion of consciousness.
 And if it is an illusion, then science is nothing more than a tool for modelling an illusion in which it is ‘trapped’.
 In a crude comparison, imagine you lived in a computer simulation game, such as SimCity: you might be able to discern all the rules of the simulation, but you would not be able to understand why, say, certain parameters – certain constants – constrained those rules; and you would not be able to understand where your world is.
 The ‘physical’ things you experience – the ‘space’ – would not actually exist physically anywhere.
 Furthermore, nothing you experience would bear any resemblance whatsoever to the underlying reality.
-All the rules and constants and ‘laws’ you discovered would actually tell you absolutely nothing about the true nature of reality.
+All the rules and constants and ‘laws’ you discovered would actually only tell you something about the model, and absolutely nothing about the true nature of reality.

 To understand a conscious reality, we need a fundamentally new approach.
 In this sense, science is the biggest distraction from the truth ever invented.
+See The Science Addiction.

 » Intentional Design : It follows that if the universe is a thought, and since thought is a result of consciousness and consciousness implies free will, then our universe is fundamentally ‘will-full’ and intent-ional, that is, it has and is an intent.
 Not intelligent design, like a building with an architect, but intentional and wilful, like a dance.